List of tallest buildings in Kelowna: Tallest buildings

-This list ranks buildings in Kelowna that stand at least 30 m (98.4 ft) tall, based on CTBUH height measurement standards.
+This list ranks completed buildings in Kelowna that stand at least 50 m (164 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-There are a total of 29 buildings that are at least 30 m (98.4 ft) tall.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.